wheelnext/wheelnext/docs/proposals/pepxxx_build_isolation_passthrough.md

 With the adoption of `pyproject.toml` as specified in [PEP 518](http://peps.python.org/pep-0518/), build isolation has become a standard practice in Python packaging.
-However, there are cases where build isolation can be counterproductive, especially when dealing with packages that depend on the ABI of other packages.
+However, there are cases where build isolation can be counterproductive, especially when dealing with packages that depend on the (unstable) ABI of other packages.
 This proposal aims to provide a solution for such cases, improving the efficiency and flexibility of the build process.

 ## Rationale